| Why

 sinusitis cannot be "cured" and we will aim for an improvement

 and long term control.
+Your operation

 will usually require an overnight stay in hospital.
 This first